alkhrom/Git-demo2/index.md

 ### Scripts and Planes

 ## UTF-8 Encoding Algorithm and Possible Implementation
 UTF-8 is a variable-width in-memory representation of Unicode code points.
-Use one byte for points in the range from 0 to 128 (decimal), two -
+Use one byte for points in the range from 0 to 127 (decimal), two - between 128 and 2047, three - between 2048 and 65

 0x00000000 — 0x0000007F: 0xxxxxxx